Remove temporary and duplicate files with CCleaner

 Users of CCleaner version 4.18 and later can launch the program by right-clicking its icon in Taskbar's Notification Area (aka System Tray) and selecting Open CCleaner from the menu.

 Alternatively, open Start menu or Start screen by pressing Windows Key on keyboard.

 Window XP users should choose All Programs, find CCleaner folder and click CCleaner:

 Windows Vista and 7 users should type "ccleaner" into Search box and click CCleaner in search results.

-In Windows 8 Start screen, type "ccleaner" (you do not need to open Search charm) and click it in the results.
-Touch-screen owners can just scroll to the end of Start screen and tap CCleaner.
+In Windows 8 and 8.1 Start screen, type "ccleaner" (you do not need to open Search charm) and click it in the results.

 So if you want to, you can clean or analyze any single item or section available, or restore CCleaner default selections.